settlersxp/550tradingsimulator/vue-project/README.md

 - Positions are stored as an array for each asset
 - Each position tracks its opening price, quantity, and stop loss price
 - Stop loss prices are dynamically updated when asset prices rise above previous stop loss levels
+- When a new position is created, it has isActive=true by default
+- When asset prices decrease significantly, only positions opened at higher prices than current price are closed
+- Special handling for positions with uninitialized stop loss (-1) to prevent premature closing

+### Key Implementation Details
+- The application uses a word list from `vue-project/src/portfolioLogic.ts` containing 40 words for generating random asset names
+- The portfolio includes a stop loss threshold that can be adjusted by users
+- The stop loss logic works by calculating stop loss prices using the formula: price * (1 - threshold_percentage)
+- When price drops below stop loss levels, positions may be closed
+- Special edge case handling for newly created positions with uninitialized stop loss (-1) values
+- Only positions opened at higher prices than current price are eligible to be closed when price decreases

+### User Interface Components
+- The main UI is in `vue-project/src/App.vue`
+- Interactive controls allow users to adjust:
+  - Number of assets (1-50)
+  - Upward threshold percentage (0% and above)
+  - Downward threshold percentage (0% and above)
+  - Stop loss threshold percentage (0% and above)
+- The UI updates in real-time with portfolio information including:
+  - Closed positions value
+  - Active positions value
+  - Total portfolio value
+  - Individual asset details including prices and position information
+- Position information is displayed using the `PositionDisplay` component

+### Testing
+- Comprehensive tests are located in `vue-project/src/__tests__/`
+- Tests cover various scenarios including:
+  - Threshold crossing logic
+  - Stop loss behavior
+  - Position creation and closing
+  - Edge cases with uninitialized stop loss values
+  - Portfolio value calculations
+  - Asset name generation